Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/recursion.md

 Their solutions are stored for future use.

 This unique approach is beneficial,
-Especially when we encounter problems having overlapping sub-problems and optimal substructure.
+Especially when we encounter problems having overlapping sub-problems and optimal sub-structure.

 Overlapping sub-problems imply that the same smaller problems reappear multiple times during the computation.

 On the other hand,
-Optimal substructure suggests that we can construct an optimal solution to the overall problem from the optimal solutions to its sub-problems.
+Optimal sub-structure suggests that we can construct an optimal solution to the overall problem from the optimal solutions to its sub-problems.

 These two conditions make a problem well-suited for a DP solution.